-- (2) The Sustainable and Smart Mobility Strategy confirms the objective to bring the death toll for all modes of transport in the Union close to zero by 2050.
-Several actions in the scope of Directive 2010/40/EU of the European Parliament and of the Council4 contribute to the safety of road users, such as eCall, road safety-related traffic information services and safe and secure parking areas5. - (3) The European Green Deal6 highlights the increasing role of automated and connected multimodal mobility, together with smart traffic management systems enabled by digitalisation, and the objective of supporting new sustainable transport and mobility services that can improve mobility, reduce congestion and pollution, especially in urban areas, as well as the transition to cleaner modes of transport by promoting modal shift and better traffic management.
-To support this evolution, consideration of appropriate technical screening criteria within the framework of Regulation (EU) 2020/852 on the establishment of a framework to facilitate sustainable investment (taxonomy regulation) to support investments in ITS may be warranted. - (4) The growing need to make better use of data in making transport chains more sustainable, secure, efficient and resilient, calls for enhanced coordination of the ITS framework with other initiatives aimed at harmonising and facilitating data sharing in the mobility, transport and logistics sectors with a multimodal perspective7, while taking into consideration rules on data protection and privacy.
+- (2) The Sustainable and Smart Mobility Strategy confirms the objective of bringing the death toll for all modes of transport in the Union close to zero by 2050.
+Several actions in the scope of Directive 2010/40/EU of the European Parliament and of the Council1 contribute to the safety of road users, such as eCall, road safety-related traffic information services and information services concerning safe and secure parking places for trucks and commercial vehicles, as certified in accordance with Commission Delegated Regulation (EU) 2022/10122. - (3) The communication of the Commission of 11 December 2019 entitled 'The European Green Deal' highlights the increasing role of automated and connected multimodal mobility, together with smart traffic management systems enabled by digitalisation, and the objective of supporting new sustainable transport and mobility services that can improve mobility, reduce congestion and pollution, especially in urban areas, and foster the transition to cleaner modes of transport by promoting modal shift and better traffic management.
+To support this evolution, consideration of appropriate technical screening criteria within the framework of Regulation (EU) 2020/852 of the European Parliament and of the Council3 (also known as the taxonomy regulation) to support investments in ITS may be warranted.